laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

    varies considerably from file format to file format, but commonly an algorithm and parameters are passed together.
    The supported algorithms are RSA and ECC algorithms, each with its own parameters.
 Use the example files to see how to set the detail.
 This detail is specified using the `encrypt_alg` parameter.
-5) The last five details are level-by-level settings that are described in the same way as `count_by_level`.
+5) The next five details are level-by-level settings that are described in the same way as `count_by_level`.
    1) `revoc_probs` is the detail that sets the probability that a holder in a specific level will revoke a lower certificate or their own certificate.
 This setting must be a decimal value _inclusively_ between 0 and 1.
       Inclusively means that it can also be 0 and 1, but it cannot be outside the range any more than that.